nicodoggie/bastion-falls/site/content/locations/admiraltys-helm.md

 defensive walls, house various command departments and secure facilities.
 Officer quarters occupy several restored historical structures, maintaining a connection to the fortress's past.

+##### Liaison Office of the Treaty of Turain Organization

+This office serves as the primary point of contact between the Seneran Navy and the Treaty of Turain Organization.
+It facilitates communication and coordination regarding treaty enforcement and compliance.
+The office is staffed by diplomatic and military personnel who work closely with naval command to ensure adherence to treaty provisions and to address any disputes or issues that arise.

 #### Outer Bailey